Self-esteem and mental health

 - not accepting compliments

-- feeling sad, depressed, anxiety, ashamed or angry.
+- feeling sad, depressed, anxious, ashamed, angry or worthless

 - think about things you are good at — what are your strengths?

 - celebrate the small things in your life — give yourself a pat on the back when you achieve even a small thing